 When it comes to poor air quality and allergy triggers, many of us tend to think of outside triggers such as fire pollution and high pollen levels.
 However, the concentration of pollutants can actually be two to five times higher inside than outdoors.
-If you or family have been sneezing or wheezing more than usual at home, indoor pollution and allergy triggers could be to blame.
+If you or your family have been sneezing or wheezing more than usual at home, indoor pollution and allergy triggers could be to blame.
 Let’s examine the common culprits below:

 - Dust Mites: Dust mites are microscopic insects that feed off human skin flakes.
 They are among the most common in-home allergens.
 These tiny bugs thrive in warm, moist environments, which means bedding and soft furniture are often filled with these invisible pests.
 Although they don’t bite, they can inflame the nasal passages, leading to itchy, watery eyes and nasal congestion.